ioppermann/modjpeg-nginx/README.md

 ### Notes

 The directives `jpeg_filter_effect`, `jpeg_filter_dropon_align`, `jpeg_filter_dropon_offset`, and `jpeg_filter_dropon` are applied in the order they
-appear in the nginx config file, i.e. it makes a difference if you apply first an effect then add a dropon or vice versa.
-In the former the dropon will be unaffected by the effect and in the latter the effect will be also applied on the dropon.
+appear in the nginx config file, i.e. it makes a difference if you apply first an effect and then add a dropon or vice versa.
+In the former case the dropon will be unaffected by the effect and in the latter case the effect will be also applied on the dropon.

 ## License